The Island of Dr. Moreau (1977 film): Production

 The film was second in American International Pictures' H. G. Wells film cycle, following The Food of the Gods (1976) and preceding Empire of the Ants (1977).
 The films' producers originally planned to shoot the film in either the Canary Islands or Malta, but decided on the United States Virgin Islands after its Chamber of Commerce and its Governor Cyril E. King lobbied Sandy Howard.
 Filming began on Saint Croix on December 13, 1976, with a $7.265 million budget.

 Lancaster has been described as perfectly matching Wells' description of Moreau's physical appearance, unlike the other two actors to play the role on screen, Charles Laughton in Island of Lost Souls (1932) and Marlon Brando in The Island of Dr. Moreau (1996), both of whom were portly and had receding hair.

 The fifteen actors featured as human-animal hybrids in the film required a team of 12 makeup artists who would need four hours to apply the cosmetics required for their parts and one hour to remove them.
 The 26 animals featured in the film were given affection training by Toni and Ralph Helfer at the Enchanted Village of Buena Park, California, and then shipped from Miami to Saint Croix.
 Barbara Carrera's character Maria was created for the film as the combination of the characters Lota and Ruth Thomas created by Waldemar Young and Philip Wylie for the first film adaptation of the original novel Island of Lost Souls (1932).

 Carrera claims there were three or four different endings imagined, including one in which her character gave birth to a kitten.
 That version was favored by producer John Temple-Smith, which York flatly refused to do.
 Director Taylor said that he did not take it seriously and the footage was never shot.

 A comic-book adaptation was released by Marvel Comics the same year.
 Written by Doug Moench and illustrated by Larry Hama, the comic-book adaptation had a slightly less happy ending than the film, with Maria reverting into a cat-woman just before help arrives.

 Release

-The Island of Dr. Moreau premiered on 13 July 1977 in the United States.
+The Island of Dr. Moreau premiered on July 13, 1977, in the United States.
 Lorber Films released the film under its Kino Lorber Studio Classics imprint available for the first time on Blu-ray in the U.S.

 Critical reception

-On review aggregator Rotten Tomatoes, The Island of Dr. Moreau holds an approval rating of 54%, based on 24 reviews, and an average rating of 5.1/10.
+On review aggregator Rotten Tomatoes, The Island of Dr. Moreau holds an approval rating of 52%, based on 25 reviews.
 Its consensus reads: "The Island of Dr. Moreau takes a reasonably entertaining pass at adapting its classic source material, although key scenes are let down by struggles with special effects".